Simulation Software for Power Electronics

 PLECS® is the tool of choice for high-speed simulations of power electronic systems.
 It is available in two editions: PLECS Blockset for seamless integration with MATLAB®/Simulink®, and PLECS Standalone, a completely independent product.

-What's new in Version 4.0
+What's New in Version 4.4

-- Target Code Generation
+- Code Generation for Multi-tasking Systems

-- New and Enhanced Library Components
+- New Library Components

 The component library has been extended with a From File block, continuous and discrete PID controllers, continuous and discrete filters and new power modules such as the 3-Level Half Bridge (T-Type).